sensson/whmcs-moneybird/README.md

 This module sets up synchronisation between WHMCS and Moneybird.
 At this time its a one way sync from WHMCS into Moneybird.

-Its freely available for anyone to use.
-If you have suggestions, please open an issue or make the change by raising a pull request.

 # Requirements

 * WHMCS 7.6 or higher;